tiffanychu90/simple-coronavirus-report/getting_started.md

 Download [Docker for Macs](https://docs.docker.com/docker-for-mac/release-notes/), download 3.1.0.

+During the install:
-During the install, make sure both `Install required Windows components for WSL 2` and `Add shortcut to desktop` are checked.
-You do not need to create a login with Docker to use it.
+* Check `Install required Windows components for WSL 2`
+* Check `Add shortcut to desktop`
+* You do **not** need to create a login with Docker to use it.

 Once it's downloaded, start your Docker and we'll change some settings.

 * Right click > Settings > Resources
+    * WSL Integration:
-    * WSL Integration: uncheck `Enable integration with my default WSL distro` but check `Enable integration with additional distros` for Ubuntu.
+        * Uncheck `Enable integration with my default WSL distro`
+        * Check `Enable integration with additional distros` for Ubuntu.
     * Experimental Features: turn off `Enable cloud experience`
 * Restart Docker

+If you don't start Docker at startup (recommended, especially if you're not actively using Docker all the time), then you have to remember to start Docker.
+Once you start it, you're able to restart / change settings by finding the Docker "whale" icon in the System Tray (mini icons in bottom right corner).

 ### GitHub